Kaqchikel language: Consonants

 Like other Mayan languages, Kaqchikel does not distinguish voiced and voiceless stops and affricates, instead distinguishing plain and glottalized stops and affricates.
 The plain stops and affricates are usually voiceless and are aspirated at the ends of words and unaspirated elsewhere.
 The glottalized stops and affricates are usually ejective in the case of tʼ, kʼ, chʼ, and tzʼ and implosive in the case of bʼ and qʼ.

-Allophones and phonological processes

-Several of the consonants in Kaqchikel have variant forms that occur give their position within a word.